 Once a month, the Inspire Development Director will hold updates for the community.
 You can register to the next meeting here and once signed up, you will receive a calendar invite with Zoom login information.

 What happens if the school does not raise the funds?

-The school will need to take out a loan to cover what they can but the project and the program would be in jeopardy.
+The school will need to take out a loan to cover what is not raised taking away critical funds from the programs at the school.